Edith Frank: Family

-In the summer of 1932, the Nazis' paramilitary wing – Sturmabteilung (SA) – marched through the streets of Frankfurt am Main wearing swastika armbands.
+In the summer of 1932, the Nazi Party' paramilitary wing – Sturmabteilung (SA) – marched through the streets of Frankfurt am Main wearing Haken Kreuz armbands.
 These Brownshirts, as they were called because of the color of their uniforms, loudly sang: "When Jewish blood spurts from the knife, things will go well again".
 Upon hearing this, Edith and Otto discussed their concerns with each other.
-It was impossible for them to leave their homeland immediately because making a living abroad was of course an issue.
+It was impossible for them to leave their homeland immediately because making a living abroad was an issue.

 Immigration

 The appointment of Adolf Hitler on 30 January 1933, to the position of chancellor in Germany and the following rise of antisemitism and introduction of discriminatory laws in Germany forced the family to emigrate to Amsterdam in 1933.
 In the Dutch capital Otto established a branch of his spice and pectin distribution company, called Opekta.
 Edith found emigration to the Netherlands difficult.
 The family lived in confined conditions and she struggled with the new language.
 She remained in contact with her family and friends in Germany, but also made new friends in Amsterdam, most of them fellow German refugees.
-Edith became involved in Amsterdam's Liberal Jewish community, and attended synagogue with her oldest daughter on a regular basis.
+Edith became involved in Amsterdam's Liberal Jewish community, and attended synagogue with her oldest daughter, Margot, on a regular basis.
 On Friday evenings, the Franks often went to visit German-Jewish friends to eat together, and many Jewish holidays were also celebrated.
 Edith was an open-minded woman who educated her daughters in a modern way.
-Her older brothers Walter and Julius immigrated to the United States after 1938, and Rosa Holländer-Stern left Aachen in 1939 to join the Frank family in Amsterdam, where she died in January 1942.
+Her older brothers Walter and Julius immigrated to the United States after 1938, and her mother, Rosa Holländer-Stern, left Aachen in 1939 to join the Frank family in Amsterdam, where she died in January 1942.

 Anne Frank's cousin Bernhard ("Buddy") Elias has said that "Edith never felt well in Holland.
 Edith was German, and she missed Germany.
 She did not learn Dutch very well.
 She did not feel at home in Amsterdam."